Ultimate Hiking Guide to the Rocky Mountains: Montana, Wyoming, Colorado, New Mexico

 siyeh-pass-trailSiyeh Pass also has the distinction of being one of four sites in Glacier to have had a locomotive bell installed on it.
 In 1925, W. R. Mills, an advertising agent with the Great Northern Railway, and H. A. Noble, manager of the Glacier Park Hotel Company, requested permission from the park to place locomotive bells on the summits of several passes in Glacier.
 According to Donald H. Robinson's Administrative History of Glacier National Park, the request was based on the old Swiss custom of placing bells on mountain tops and passes in order to allow hikers and horseback riders the unusual experience of ringing loud bells in the mountains, and to let people in the valleys know that they had reached their destination.

 In September of 1926 the request was finally granted to place bells at Swiftcurrent, Piegan and Siyeh passes.
 Three years later a fourth bell was added at Scenic Point in Two Medicine.
 The bells remained in place until the fall of 1943 when they were removed by the Hotel Company and donated to a World War II scrap metal drive.
-My book, Ramble On (a history of hiking), includes information on trail development in Glacier, as well as many other hiking related stories from the early years of the park.
+Ramble On discusses the fascinating story of why Glacier came to be associated with Swiss culture, and how it impacted the development of its extensive trail system during the early years of the park.

 Once you arrive at the top of the pass the trail will traverse across a small ledge along the northeastern slopes of Matahpi Peak.
 Here you’ll enjoy commanding views of the Boulder Creek valley.
 As you continue, spectacular views of the Baring Creek valley will begin to emerge.
 After passing across this short section you'll notice a huge cairn marking the pass.
 If you continue on for another 50 feet or so you’ll find a great spot for an extended break where you can soak-in the absolutely stunning scenery.